Taylor Swift Debuted Her New Music Video At The VMAs And It's Insane

 Even without this latest video, Taylor's pretty much spent the last couple of weeks making everyone go “WTF” after flying out of her music hiatus like a damn bat outta hell.
 Back on Aug.
 18, the singer literally wiped her social media clean — Instagram, Twitter, everything.
 A few days later, she started posting videos of a creepy ass snake — presumably in reference to the fact that she had a bit of a reputation as a snake, thanks to the lovely Kim Kardashian.
 Seriously, those videos looked like they materialized straight out of my nightmares.
 (Not cool, Tay.)
 FINALLY, following the snake videos, at around 11:30 p.m. on Aug.
 24, Taylor did The Thing™.
 She dropped “Look What You Made Me Do,” basically taking “the old Taylor,” murdering her, and hiding the body far, far away where no one will ever find her, so this new, snake-y, edgy Taylor can reign supreme.

-While the song itself was received with mix reactions, people were quick to agree on one thing and inevitably make f*cking hilarious memes about it: A lot of fans think the video preview is reminiscent of Beyoncé's “Formation” music video.
+While the song itself was received with mixed reactions, people were quick to agree on one thing and inevitably make f*cking hilarious memes about it: A lot of fans think the video preview is reminiscent of Beyoncé's “Formation” music video.
 Like, really reminiscent.
 It's like when you use someone's homework in high school as a reference, but you change a few of the answers to be wrong so it won't look suspicious — only it's still suspicious AF.

 As much as I really hate the internet sometimes (sorry, internet), I really can't deny that sometimes, it truly is the gift that keeps on giving.
 And I can't wait to see the hilarious memes born from Taylor's new video that I'll laugh at to myself alone in my bed tonight.